THE SERPENT’S TALE

 The Serpent’s Tale explores the wisdom of the Gnostic Goddess Sophia, known as Philosophia.
 This is at the core of all my work so reading my book is a great introduction to working with me.

-And join me on my Philosophia Wheel Self-Growth journey below
+You can also join me on my Philosophia Wheel Self-Growth journey below

 I look forward to helping you to shine your light